Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities and sustainable local action.

 Applications for medium and large grants are considered by the Grants Panel twice a year.
 The Panel will then make recommendations to Cabinet who has the final decision.
 You will then be contacted to confirm if your application has been successful and the amount of funding to be awarded.

-Applications for the second round should be submitted between 1 October and 15 January with applications considered by Cabinet in March.
-Please note, there will be no second round for 2021/2022 as all money has already been allocated.
+Applications for the second round should be submitted between 1 October and 15 December 2022 with applications considered by Cabinet in March.

 Please note that Cabinet has the final say on all applications and there may be instances where applications that were originally approved by the Grants Panel are later declined by Cabinet.
 Cabinet also has the right to amend funding amounts.